Sample-Efficient Safety Assurances using Conformal Prediction: Experiments: Robotic Grasping

 Taken together, these results demonstrate that the guarantees of Algorithm~\ref{alg:general2} hold regardless of the surrogate safety score and simulator model used, and thus, our method can be used to bound the false negative rate of a warning system even if the simulator or prediction model does not have any performance guarantees.
-However, a surrogate safety score $g$ that is better correlated with the true safety score $f$ will lead to better empirical performance in terms of the false positive rate, and issue fewer unnecessary alerts.
+However, a surrogate safety score $g$ that is better correlated with the true safety score $f$ and a more accurate simulator model will lead to better empirical performance in terms of the false positive rate, and issue fewer unnecessary alerts.